 Small circular purple or reddish-brown spots on older leaves, each with a gray-white center and defined border, are the signature of common leaf spot (Mycosphaerella fragariae).
 This is one of the most prevalent fungal diseases in home strawberry patches across the eastern US, according to NC State Extension.
 Left untreated, spots merge into large dead patches, leaves yellow and drop, and fruit production falls.

 Remove affected leaves and clear all debris from the base of the plant.
 Improve air circulation by spacing plants at least 12 inches apart and removing excess runners.
-Avoid overhead watering — wet foliage is the primary infection pathway.
+Avoid overhead watering, because wet foliage is the primary infection pathway.
 According to UMass research, copper-based fungicides show limited effectiveness against established infections; they work best as a preventative before symptoms appear.
 If you are replanting, choose resistant varieties like ‘Allstar’ or ‘Jewel’.
 For pest-specific variety information, consult our strawberry varieties guide.

 Powdery Mildew on Strawberry Leaves: Identification and Treatment

 Powdery mildew appears as a white or gray powdery coating on the upper leaf surface, often starting on the newest growth.
-Unlike most fungal diseases, powdery mildew thrives in warm, dry conditions — not wet ones.
+Unlike most fungal diseases, powdery mildew thrives in warm, dry conditions, not wet ones.
 Infected leaves curl upward at the edges, turn brown, and become brittle.
 Berries touched with the powder develop a fuzzy coating and are inedible.

 The mechanism is counterintuitive: powdery mildew spores germinate in low humidity without free water on the leaf surface, then extract nutrients directly from epidermal cells.
 This explains why misting or leaf-wetting actually encourages other fungi but is less relevant here.

 Treat early infections by removing affected leaves.
 For persistent cases, apply a sulfur-based fungicide or neem oil spray, following label rates.
-Improve air circulation around the plants — this alone often resolves mild outbreaks.
+Improve air circulation around the plants; this alone often resolves mild outbreaks.
 A common mistake is increasing humidity to “help” the plant; this helps the fungus instead.
 If powdery mildew recurs yearly, switch to resistant varieties and avoid overhead watering in warm weather, per our strawberry care guide.

 Spider Mites and Aphids on Strawberry Plants